johnnymast/TestSuite/README.md

 ## Author

 This package is created and maintained by [Johnny Mast](mailto:mastjohnny@gmail.com).
-For feature requests or suggestions you could consider e-mailing me.
+For feature requests or suggestions you could consider emailing  me.

 ## Enjoy

 Oh, and if you've come down this far, you might as well [follow me](https://twitter.com/mastjohnny) on Twitter.
-If you like this software please consider giving it a start rating on GitHub.
+If you like this software please consider giving it a star rating on GitHub.

 ## Author